mroberts1/BOOTSTRA.386/manual/index.md

 Gilda speaks up, "Alright Ms. Jones, if you can hear me, what do we ned to build."

-she responds "A machine of focus that vanquishes distraction and faciltates flow.
+She responds "A machine of focus that vanquishes distraction and faciltates flow.
 Driven like a car yet played like a piano.
 I will always run out of time before I run out of work.
 Attention isn't my focus, focus is my attention.
 Somehow we were always in control and we steered things into embankments.
 I don't know why ..."

 Orion reaches around the candles and places the calendar page on one of the flames as Ms. Jones jolts and wakes up